Using Uncertainty Quantification to Characterize and Improve Out-of-Domain Learning for PDEs: Related Work

 \paragraph{Diversity in Ensembles.} There are several works that study the importance of diversity in ensemble-based approaches. \citet{theisen2023} show that disagreement is key for an ensemble to be effective (with respect to accuracy). \citet{wood2023unified} study the role of diversity in reducing in-domain generalization error.
 Diversity measures directly diversify the outputs from the different models in the ensemble, e.g., via minimizing the mutual information for classification tasks~\citep{lee2022diversify,sinha2020diversity,rame2021dice}, or the $L_2$ distance between the outputs for regression tasks.
 A recent work, DivDis~\citep{lee2022diversify} is the most related to our work in that it uses multiple prediction heads with diverse outputs to improve OOD accuracy in classification tasks.
 In particular, DivDis minimizes the mutual information between the outputs from different prediction heads when given OOD inputs (assumed to be known during training).
 This differs from our work since in operator learning, diversifying outputs directly does not provide informative uncertainty estimates.
+In applications to atmospheric forecasting, \citet{lessig2023} propose AtmoRep, which is a Transformer-based foundation model that outputs multiple predictions by optimizing a loss function consisting of a MSE loss summed over the prediction heads, a Gaussian statistical loss and a variance regularization term that minimizes diversity across the prediction heads.
+In contrast, we show that low diversity can lead to poor uncertainty estimates on out-of-domain tasks and propose a regularization to maximize diversity in the weights of the prediction heads.